With Sharon Peterson

 Remember to wipe your rims clean before you place on your canning lids.
 If food is left on the rim of the jar, it may interfere with the seal.
 Add on your screw bands finger tight (snug, but not cranked down)!

 For more specific details on how to use your pressure canner, follow these pressure canning instructions.
-Then process your jars.
+Then process the jars.

 Processing Info